 - #2: Put just 10 things you will be happier without in either your charity or recycling bag or – if you must – your trash bin

 Now these 10 things are ALL the clutter hiding in plain sight, you’re actually ready to let go of.

 Pens that don’t work.
 Old receipts.
 Dried up mascara.
 Junk mail.
 Solo socks.
 Lone gloves.

 The stuff you notice whilst you’re getting on with life.
 Once you open your eyes.

-I’ve got a massive list right here to help you spot them.
-(They are pretty cunning at camouflage.)
+I’ve got a huge list right here to help you spot them.
+They are pretty cunning at camouflage.

 At the end of the week take your bags to your handiest charity shop and recycling centre.

 And then you are READY for STAGE TWO.